leoragilbert/eight-queens/README.md

 # eight-queens
-## Calculates the amount of solutions to the 8 queens puzzle.
+## Calculates the amount of solutions for the 8 queens puzzle.
-### That about sums it up.
+> That about sums it up.
 **:)**